Exotic quantum subgroups and extensions of affine Lie algebra VOAs -- part I

 \subsection{Vertex operator algebras}

 For the basic theory and terminology of vertex operator algebras (VOAs), see e.g.\ \cite{LeLi}.
-All VOAs $\cV$ in this paper are \textit{completely rational}, i.e.\ $\cV$ is $C_2$-cofinite, regular, simple, self-dual and of CFT-type.
-Huang \cite{H2} proved that the category Mod$(\cV)$ of modules of a completely rational $\cV$ is a MFC.
+All VOAs $\cV$ in this paper are \textit{(completely) rational}, i.e.\ $\cV$ is $C_2$-cofinite, regular, simple, self-dual and of CFT-type.
+Huang \cite{H2} proved that the category Mod$(\cV)$ of modules of a rational $\cV$ is a MFC.
 The tensor unit $\b1$ is $\cV$ itself.

+We are interested in the VOAs $\cV(\fg,k)$ where $\fg$ is a simple finite-dimensional Lie algebra over $\bbC$ and $k\in\bbZ_{>0}$ (see e.g.\ Sections 6.2,6.6 of \cite{LeLi}).
+These are rational.
+The simple $\cV(\fg,k)$-modules are labeled by highest-weights $\la\in P_+^k(\fg)$ or equivalently $P_{\!++}^{\,\ka}(\fg)$ (see \eqref{P+}) and are naturally identified with the level $k$ integrable modules of the affine Lie algebra $\fg^{(1)}$.

 Unlike the modular data of a MFC, the modular data of a VOA is uniquely determined.
 In any $\cV$-module $M$, the Virasoro operator $L_0$ is diagonalizable with rational eigenvalues.
 The minimal eigenvalue exists and is called the \textit{conformal weight} $h_M$.
-Then the $T$-matrix is $T_{M,N}=\delta_{M,N}\exp(2\pi i (h_M-c/24))$ where $c\in\bbQ$ is the \textit{central charge} of $\cV$ ($c$ fixes the third root of 1 for $T$).
-The {one-point functions} of $\cV$ form a vector-valued modular form for the modular data $\rho$; most importantly, this holds for the graded-dimensions (characters) $\chi_M(\tau)$ of the $\cV$-modules.
+Then the $T$-matrix is $T_{M,N}=\delta_{M,N}e^{2\pi \ri \,(h_M-c/24)}$ where $c\in\bbQ$ is the \textit{central charge} of $\cV$ ($c$ fixes the third root of 1 for $T$).
+The {one-point functions} of $\cV$ yield vector-valued modular forms for the modular data $R$; most importantly, this holds for the graded-dimensions (characters) $\chi_M(\tau)$ of the $\cV$-modules.